Inflation in Thailand

 Inflation marked starkly from 0.9% in November to 0.4% in December, far removed from the Bank of Thailand’s 1.0%–4.0% target range.
 Lastly, core inflation, which excludes raw food and energy, was stable at November’s 0.7% in December.

 For 2018 as a whole, inflation averaged 1.1% and came in just above the lower limit of the Bank of Thailand’s target range.
 Charmon Boonnuch and Euben Paracuelles, Asia economists at Nomura, added that the “sharp drop [in headline inflation] was mainly driven by oil prices, as core CPI inflation remained steady” and the expectations of low oil prices this year following the recent freefall in the price for oil means that downside risks to inflation are increasing.
 This ultimately makes it harder for the Central Bank to justify a potential rate hike this year.

 Thailand Inflation Forecast

-The Bank of Thailand sees inflation at 1.1% in 2018 and 1.2% in 2019.
-FocusEconomics Consensus Forecast panelists expect inflation to average 1.2% in 2018, which is unchanged from last month’s forecast.
-For 2019, panelists predict average inflation of 1.5%, also unchanged from last month’s forecast.
+The Bank of Thailand sees inflation at 1.0% in 2019.
+FocusEconomics Consensus Forecast panelists expect inflation to average 1.4% in 2019, which is unchanged from last month’s forecast.
+For 2020, panelists predict average inflation of 1.6%.

 Thailand - Inflation (eop) Data